containers/podman-desktop/website/docs/discover.md

 ## Architecture

 The containers technology is a Linux kernel's technology.
-On a Linux system, you will be able to run Docker and/or Podman directly on your system.
-On other systems like Windows and macOS, you will need to run a Linux instance inside a virtual machine and run Docker or podman on this Linux instance, then access them from your system.
+On a Linux system, you will be able to run Docker and/or Podman directly.
+On other systems like Windows and macOS, you will need to run a Linux instance inside a virtual machine and run Docker or Podman on this Linux instance, then access them from your system.

 ### Containers on Linux systems